pytorch/torchchat/README.md

 Before running any commands in torchchat that require ExecuTorch, you must first install ExecuTorch.

-To install ExecuTorch, run the following commands *from the torchchat root directory*.
+To install ExecuTorch, run the following commands.
 This will download the ExecuTorch repo to ./et-build/src and install various ExecuTorch libraries to ./et-build/install.

 > [!IMPORTANT]